inspiraller/tmdb-test/README.md

 - (click) - popularity to sort

 # Notes to self
 - This does not meet the brief as it does a search on all movies, not just latest showing.
 - This could be further extended to reduce those movies  based upon release date
 - Logic to load all the latest movies then filter on them from the client is not a good practice, since the logic to filter should be in one place - the backend to save duplication from other interfacing.

-# To run cypress tests
+# To run cypress tests - currently broken due to next.js webpack 5 implementation not working with cypress-webpack-preprocessor.
+- fixing...
 NOTE: bug with cypress - when npm installing it removes the code in cypress/plugins/index.js

 1. After install just check this file out again